jonathanbenson/genetic-scheduling/README.md

 This program uses a genetic algorithm to generate a space utilization schedule for college activities (classes).
 The schedule needs to determine the time slot, room, and facilitator for each activity.
 Each activity has a list of preferred and other facilitators, and the expected enrollment for each activity should be in a room big enough to hold it.
 The initial assignment is random, and the program will generate a population of random possible schedules and apply a genetic algorithm to improve it.

+### Genetic Algorithm

+A genetic algorithm is an optimization algorithm that simulates the process of natural selection to solve complex problems.
+In this implementation, tournament selection is used as the selection method, which means that a random subset of individuals from the population is selected to compete, and the fittest individual is chosen as the parent.
+The crossover method used in this algorithm is uniform, where each gene is selected from one of the parents with equal probability.
+The mutation method employed is point mutation, which randomly selects a gene from an individual and changes it to a new value.
+The rate of mutation is halved over time if the average of the last n (mutation half-life) generational fitnesses is less than the fitness of the current generation.

 ### Fitness Function
 - For each activity, fitness starts at 0.
 - Activity is scheduled at the same time in the same room as another of the activities: -0.5